Connecting Kids with Nature for 25 Years

 Camps run weekly from 9am – 3pm Monday – Friday.
-Our camp season is from Monday, June 24th to Friday, August 2nd.
-Common Ground is now offering Before and After Camp for your campers.
+We also offer Before and After Camp for your campers for an additional fee(s).
 Drop off begins as early as 7:30am and pick up as late as 5:30pm.

 How many campers and staff are there at your summer camps?

 We employ approximately 16 Camp staff members.
 There are typically between 80-120 campers on a given camp day.

 How old does my child need to be to attend camp?

 We have camps that serve kids ages 6-17.

 How do campers get to and from camp?